- ICH GCP

 |

-The AI predictions will be retrospectively compared against the actual clinical outcomes documented in the electronic health records and death registry.
+The AI model's predictions will be retrospectively compared with the actual one-year mortality outcomes documented in electronic health records (EHRs) and the death registry.

 |